 A majority of artists and illustrators depict females.
 I choose to exclusively depict masculine males within what is known as bara.

-With origins in Japan, American bara emphasizes masculine men of the Western Hemisphere in highly sexual adventures of brutality, peril and danger created by gay men for gay men.
+With origins in Japan, American bara emphasizes masculine men of the Western Hemisphere (without an emphasis upon Asian men) in highly sexual adventures of brutality, peril and danger created by gay men for gay men.

 What is Bara?